unovue/radix-vue/docs/content/components/accordion.md

       description: 'Determines whether one or multiple items can be opened at the same time.', },
     {
-      name: 'value',
-      required: false,
-      type: 'string',
-      description: 'The controlled value of the item to expand when', },
-    {
       name: 'defaultValue',
       required: false,
-      type: 'string',
+      type: 'string | string[]',
-      description: 'The value of the item to expand when initially rendered and', },
+      description: 'The value of the item to expand when initially rendered.
+Use when you do not need to control the state of the items.', },
     {
-      name: 'onValueChange',
-      required: false,
-      type: '(value: string) => void',
-      typeSimple: 'function',
-      description: 'Event handler called when the expanded state of an item changes and', },
-    {
       name: 'value',
       required: false,
-      default: '[]',
-      type: 'string[]',
+      type: 'string | string[]',
-      description: 'The controlled value of the item to expand when', },
+      description: 'The controlled value of the item to expand.
+Must be binded with v-model.', },
     {
-      name: 'defaultValue',
-      required: false,
-      default: '[]',
-      type: 'string[]',
-      description: 'The value of the item to expand when initially rendered when', },
-    {
-      name: 'onValueChange',
-      required: false,
-      type: '(value: string[]) => void',
-      typeSimple: 'function',
-      description: 'Event handler called when the expanded state of an item changes and', },
-    {
       name: 'collapsible',
       required: false,
       default: 'false',
       type: 'boolean',
-      description: 'allows closing content when clicking trigger for an open item.', },
+      description: 'When <code>type</code> is <code>&quot;single&quot;</code>, allows closing content when clicking trigger for an open item.', },
     {
       name: 'disabled',